-One of the real keys to taking care of torticollis is to not just use positioning and range of motion testing as the only clinical criteria for resolving the condition.
-As Pediatric Chiropractors we routinely examine and evaluate kids ages 5 and up who had torticollis as an infant, did traditional medical and therapy treatment only, and still have retained torticollis all those years later that is easily found on our exam and INSiGHT Scans neurological evaluation.
+One of the real keys to caring for torticollis is not just using positioning and range of motion testing as the only clinical criteria for resolving the condition.
+As Pediatric Chiropractors, we routinely examine and evaluate kids ages 5 and up who had torticollis as an infant, did traditional medical and therapy treatment only, and still have retained torticollis all those years later that is easily found on our exam and INSiGHT Scans neurological evaluation.

 You can learn more about the PX Docs Clinical Process and INSiGHT Scans here.